Yuvaraj-Patil/ShivShambho_eShop/CONTRIBUTING.md

-# Contributing to eShop
+# Contributing to ShivShambho_eShop

-Thank you for your interest in contributing to eShop!
+Thank you for your interest in contributing to ShivShambho_eShop!
 We're excited to collaborate with you and see how together we can improve and evolve this sample application.

 ## Getting Started